Egypt

 against fair share

-In the absence of an unconditional NDC emissions reduction target, the CAT takes Egypt’s estimated ‘business as usual’ scenario as its unconditional commitment and rates it “Critically insufficient”.
-The “Critically insufficient” rating signals minimal to no action and is not at all consistent with the 1.5°C temperature limit.
-Egypt’s (estimated) target is not in line with any interpretation of a fair approach to meeting the 1.5°C limit.
-If all countries were to follow Egypt’s approach, warming would exceed 4°C.
+In the absence of an unconditional NDC emissions reduction target, the CAT takes Egypt’s estimated ‘business as usual’ scenario as its unconditional commitment and rates it “Highly insufficient”.
+This rating indicates that Egypt’s BAU scenario in 2030 leads to rising, rather than falling, emissions and is not at all consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. If all countries were to follow Egypt’s approach, warming could reach over 3°C and up to 4°C.

 Egypt would need to roughly stabilise emissions at today’s levels to meet its fair share of the global mitigation effort to keep temperature rise below 1.5°C.